veggiebob/left-right-parsing/README.md

 in a production programming language.
 However, the parsers implemented are in no way bound by any rules other than the fact that **tokenizing is discouraged** and everything should be read **exclusively left-to-right.**

+Also note that because ambiguity is a **feature**, some parsed statements or expressions may have multiple solutions.
+This is expected in many cases, because there is no goal for an end in ambiguity.
+Specificity can always be added with parentheses if necessary, but the flexibility in syntax is never taken away.
+These multiple solutions are shown as a hashset containing every unique solution.

+This is especially obvious in the factorial example, since there is an infix operator with the infix string being `" "` (that being a space).
+No surprise, this causes lots of ambiguities!
+However, it also allows for the "function calling" syntax as seen in the example without any other syntax specification.

+If it were part of a real programming language, these different possibilities as results would be paired with some sort of semantic evaluation program that rejects some "variables" or "identifiers" that might have been parsed that aren't actually variables or valid identifiers.
+Those would be ruled out at a later stage.